 Doing Laundry in the Present Day.
 More Advanced Technology:

 As technological, scientific, and chemical advances continued to dominate the Victorian era, old methods of washing, at least throughout the English-speaking world and parts of Europe, were almost completely supplanted by revolutionary implements, soaps, and washing powders.
 This led to the first electric-powered washing machine in 1908 and the first automatic washing machines in 1951.
 Today, the washing machine remains a mainstay of many modern homes, along with countless other laundry tools designed to simplify and improve the quality of washing, including electronic driers, irons, and various clotheslines and other hanging devices.

-As technology continues to improve within the home, it also begins to evolve with the rapid globalisation of today's fast-paced world, working to improve the travel experiences of people all over the globe.
-This is where our very own Scrubba wash bag comes in.
+As technology continues to improve within the home, it also begins to evolve with the rapid globalisation of today's fast-paced world.
+This has lead to multiple methods for effectively doing laundry while travelling, including our very own Scrubba wash bag.
 Equipped with a flexible, internal washboard designed to deliver a machine-quality wash in only three minutes, it promises to bring the laundry right into your home away from home - wherever that may be!
-Pair it with our handy travel squeeze bottles to see how you can revolutionise your travel and camp laundry experience.

 From riverside washing and humble washboards to advanced washing machine technology and our very own Scrubba wash bag, little has remained constant throughout the turbulent history of laundry besides the certainty that washing methods will continue to change and improve in accordance with global needs, as will our very own Scrubba product range.